 - eye movements

-The technician will count the number of incidences of impaired breathing during sleep.
-This information will tell the doctor how much or how little treatment is be needed.
+The technician will count the incidents of impaired breathing during sleep.
+This information will tell the doctor how much or how little treatment is needed.

 Neurological issues or heart failure can complicate things when it comes to treating central sleep apnea.
-Doctors often choose to treat the underlying issues first to lower the risks of CSA during sleep.
+Doctors often treat the underlying issues first to lower the risks of CSA during sleep.

 Supplemental oxygen is a treatment often used for central sleep apnea as well.
 It increases the amount of oxygen in the blood and can be used with or without the pressure treatments.

-A CPAP (Continuous Positive Airway Pressure) treatment may be be required.
+A CPAP (Continuous Positive Airway Pressure) may be required.
 It increases airflow and oxygen in the blood during sleep.
-When the use of the CPAP machine is ineffective, then a BiPAP (BiLevel Positive Airway Pressure) may present as a good alternative.
-In BiLevel treatment, pressure increases on inhalation and lowers during exhalation.
+When the use of a CPAP machine is ineffective, a BiPAP (BiLevel Positive Airway Pressure) may present a good alternative.
+In BiLevel treatment pressure increases on inhalation and lowers during exhalation.
 The lower pressure stops CSA from occurring during sleep.

-There are times when CSA does not respond to BiLevel pressure, for those instances adaptive servo-ventilation or ASV can be substituted as an alternative therapy.
-The ASV device records the heart rate and breathing pattern and then adjusts the pressure levels to a comfortable setting based on the data analyzed and whether the patient had an occurrence of respiratory distress.
+There are times when CSA does not respond to BiLevel pressure.
+Adaptive servo-ventilation or ASV can be substituted as an alternative therapy in those instances.
+The ASV device records the heart rate and breathing pattern and adjusts the pressure to a comfortable setting based on the data and whether the patient had an occurrence of respiratory distress.

-About half of patients suffering from CSA can be managed on CPAP alone, according to Michael Coppola, M.D, a pulmonary physician in MA.
-For patients that CPAP doesn’t work for, an adaptive servo-ventilator (ASV) may be used; it monitors the patient‘s breathing and kicks in with extra pressure and oxygen, when the normal respiration is not occurring.
+About half of patients suffering from CSA can be managed on CPAP alone, according to Michael Coppola, M.D., a pulmonary physician in MA.
+An adaptive servo-ventilator (ASV) may be used for patients for whom CPAP doesn’t work; it monitors the patient‘s breathing and kicks in with extra pressure and oxygen when normal respiration is not occurring.